qmlbook/qmlbook/en/ch15/index.rst

 .. literalinclude:: src/uiapp/mainwindow.h
     :language: cpp

-Additional we define a public slot called ``storeContent()`` whih shall be called when the button is clicked.
+Additional we define a public slot called ``storeContent()`` which shall be called when the button is clicked.
 A slot is a C++ method which is registered with the Qt meta object system and can be dynamically called.

 .. literalinclude:: src/uiapp/mainwindow.cpp
     :language: cpp